Flooding

 Sandbags tend to retain contaminants such as sewage and oils when they come into contact with floodwater.
 Ensure you wear gloves and wash hands thoroughly after handling.
 If sandbags are contaminated by floodwater you should take them to your local household waste recycling centre and inform the staff that they have been contaminated.

-Where this is not possible you should seek advice from us on 01983 823111 to find out if other options are available to dispose of the sandbags.
+Where this is not possible you should seek advice from us on 01983 233600 to find out if other options are available to dispose of the sandbags.
 Do not place full sandbags or the sand in you household waste.
 Do not allow children to play with the sand or place it in sand pits due to the risks from possible contamination.

 If in doubt, contact the council’s environmental health department on 01983 823000 for advice.

-Used sandbags are not classified as contaminated if:
+Used sandbags are not classified as contaminated if

 • used to retain surface water / ground water, which has had no or short term and limited exposure to sewage